Nek5000/NekDoc/source/appendix.rst

    :header: Symbol, Description

    NOMPIIO, deactivate MPI-IO support
-   BGQ, use Blue Gene Q optimized mxm
    XSMM, use libxsmm for mxm
    CVODE, compile with CVODE support for scalars VENDOR_BLAS, use VENDOR BLAS/LAPACK

+The upcoming version (available via the github master branch) also supports the following options:

+.. _tab:PPLIST_new:

+.. csv-table:: upcoming PPLIST options
+   :header: Symbol, Description

+   HYPRE, enable HYPRE support for AMG preconditioner (requires Cmake) DPROCMAP, use distributed processor mapping
+   PARRSB, use online RSB partitioner

+The ``HYPRE`` symbol simplifies the use of the AMG preconditioner and is necessary to use any of the HYPRE pressure preconditioners as specified in the ``.par`` file.
+This will download and install `HYPRE <https://github.com/hypre-space/hypre>`_ V2.15.1.
+An AMG preconditioner is recommend for large (:math:`E>350,000`) meshes.

+The ``PARRSB`` symbol compiles Nek with the new online mesh partitioner.
+This can be used along with the tool ``gencon`` as an alternative to ``genmap``.
+This is recommended for large (:math:`E>150,000`) meshes.

+The following options have been deprecated following V19 and are no longer available or necessary as of the latest version availble on github:

+.. _tab:PPLIST_dep:

+.. csv-table:: legacy PPLIST options
+   :header: Symbol, Description

+   BGQ, use Blue Gene Q optimized mxm
-   EXTBAR, add underscore to exit call (for BGQ) NEKNEK, activate overlapping mesh solver (experimental) CMTNEK, activate discontinuous Galerkin compressible-flow solver (experimental)
+   EXTBAR, add underscore to exit call
+   NEKNEK, activate overlapping mesh solver
+   CMTNEK, activate discontinuous Galerkin

+The NekNek capability has been fully integrated into *Nek5000* and a preprocessor symbol is no longer necesary to use this feature.

 In addition to these preprocessor items, the user can add compilation and linking flags.
 ``FFLAGS`` allows the user to add Fortran compilation flags while ``CCFAGS`` allows the user to